Wanna give your blog and your SEO a boost? Something straightforward to do, so easy in fact you’ll wonder why you haven’t thought of it before.

 Answering loads of questions about X usually means that you know a lot about said topic.
-You’re an expert who shares their knowledge freely, with no strings attached.
+You’re an expert who shares your knowledge freely, with no strings attached.

-And there is a no subtler and better way to market your expertise than through an awesome and helpful FAQ page.
+And there is the no subtler and better way to market your expertise than through an awesome and helpful FAQ page.